Men's Gym - Alta Vista (Sun) Rules

 Equipment

-•All stick blades, including goalies, must have the provided "velcro strip" on the bottom of their blades prior to stepping on the floor.
+•All stick blades, including goalies, must have the league provided "velcro strip" on the bottom of their blades prior to stepping on the floor.

 •Although not mandatory, we strongly suggest the use of a helmet with face protection, mouth guard, hockey gloves, shin pads, elbow pads and a protective cup for your own safety.